Kabul Province: Transportation

-Transportation in Kabul is improving as the numbers of new vehicles and experienced drivers are increasing.
-There is public transportation service in the Kabul vicinity, but many roads are in disrepair.
-Drivers are also impeded by the large number of cyclists.
-More vehicles are seen in the city because people are purchasing cars.
-Taxi cabs are found everywhere in the city, also in most of the districts of Kabul.
+Transportation in Kabul is improving as the number of new vehicles and experienced drivers continues to grow.
+Public transportation services are available in the Kabul vicinity, but many roads are still in disrepair.
+Drivers also face challenges from the large number of cyclists.
+However, more vehicles are appearing in the city as car ownership increases.
+Taxis are widely available throughout Kabul, including in most districts, providing an essential mode of transport for locals and visitors.